Digimon: The Movie: Critical reception

-Posterity
+Legacy

 Despite the film's production struggles and negative critical reception, audience and fan response to the film has been more positive.
 It continues to generate articles, reviews, memes, urban legends, and fads on social networks counting a few thousand engagements.
-"The film has a life of its own now. [...]
-I’m so proud it keeps finding an audience.
-That’s all a filmmaker can ask for", said Jeff Nimoy in October 2020.

 Writing for IGN Southeast Asia, Dale Bashir highlights some aspects of the film's production value stating, "Now is Digimon: The Movie better than the three movies it was adapting from?
 No, not even in the slightest.
 That doesn’t mean this movie cannot stand on its own merits, especially as a great case study into the art of dubbing and adapting foreign media into English."
-Nick Valdez for ComicBook also compliments aspects of the dub stating, "Because anime dubbing and licensing is handled far differently these days, Digimon: The Movie is not something that can be made again. [...]
-At this point, even the criticisms for the film are praises because now fans know all about its behind-the-scenes shenanigans. [...]
-The flaws are now a loving showcase to anime licensing from 20 years ago, and its best moments are still fondly recognized to this day."
+Nick Valdez for ComicBook also compliments aspects of the dub stating, "Because anime dubbing and licensing is handled far differently these days, Digimon: The Movie is not something that can be made again."

-The ska punk-influenced soundtrack has been singled out particularly, with many outlets and reviewers claiming it as best aspect of the whole film.
+The ska punk-influenced soundtrack has been singled out particularly, with many outlets and reviewers claiming it as the best aspect of the whole film.
 IGN deemed the soundtrack, "memorable", with CBR also claiming, "it's almost a perfect time capsule of the 2000's."

-In January 2022, for the release of Belle, Mamoru Hosoda expressed that whenever he promotes a new project abroad, he now meets many people who grew up with Digimon and who talk about the movie, "seen in many countries", and that these meetings are "a pleasure [...] a very nice experience".
+In January 2022, for the release of Belle, Mamoru Hosoda expressed that whenever he promotes a new project abroad, he now meets many people who grew up with Digimon and who talk about the movie.

 Soundtrack

 Music from the Motion Picture Digimon: The Movie is the original motion picture soundtrack for the film, Digimon: The Movie, released September 19, 2000 on Maverick Records on CD and compact cassette.
-The film score was composed by Shuki Levy, Udi Harpaz and Amotz Plessner, and was performed by the Israel Philharmonic Orchestra.
+The film score was composed by Udi Harpaz and Amotz Plessner, and was performed by the Israel Philharmonic Orchestra.

 The film's theme song is the "Digi Rap", a remix of the theme song from the English version of Digimon Adventure.
 The track is performed by Josh Debear under the name "M.C.
 Pea Pod" and Paul Gordon.